Blitz-Mobile-Apps/react-native-animated-splash/README.md

 | scaleType | scaleType of image drawable. (possible options could be: FIT_XY, FIT_CENTER, FIT_END, FIT_START)| CONSTANTS (to be imported from CreateImageObject) |
 | visibility | drawable image visiblity on splash screen initially.
 It will get visible as the animation on that image starts| Double |
 | rotateDegree | drawabloe image initial rotate degree | Double |

-#### Important Note

-> add respective images from your drawable else it will give error
->
-> for some variables which appears not defined like "screenHeight", import them from library class.
->

 ### Defining Animations